- Step 1. What this program offers

 - encourage projects that aim to increase sector development of environmental information and benchmarking

-- assist industry-led efforts to provide information needed to build capacity and enhance the sector's development
+- help industry-led efforts to provide information needed to build capacity and enhance the sector's development

 - support sector-led activities such as producer-oriented seminars and conferences that identify industry best practices and build the capacity of the sector to allow agri-businesses to transition, adapt, and improve their profitability by nurturing entrepreneurial capacity and cultivating industry leadership

-- promote careers in the Canadian agriculture and agri-food sector; as well as the expansion of skills, knowledge and best practices within the sector
+- raise awareness of careers in the Canadian agriculture and agri-food sector

 Funding